 - Hoisin Glazed Salmon and Veggies in Foil

 Creamy Shrimp & Grits

-To begin, in a medium saucepan bring water to a boil.
-Slowly add in grits while whisking continuously.
-Over medium heat, cook grits for about 4 to 5 minutes until they thicken up.
-Add in salt and pepper, 1 tbsp butter, parmesan cheese, and milk.
+- Take off of the heat and add in salt, pepper, 2 tbsp butter and cheese.
+Whisk until smooth and lump free.
 Turn the heat to low until you are ready to serve.
 (Note: grits will thicken up the longer they cook.
-If you have them on low heat for a while you may need to add additional butter or water to thin out the grits).
+If you have them on low heat for a while you may need to add additional butter or milk to thin out the grits).

 - Meanwhile add bacon to a large skillet and cook until golden brown and crispy.
 Remove the bacon from the pan and transfer to a paper towel lined plate.
 When the bacon is cool crumble or chop it into smaller bite size pieces.
 Do not drain the bacon grease!

 - Add 1 tablespoon of butter to the same pan the bacon was cooked in.
 Heat over medium high heat and add in shrimp.
 Sprinkle with cajun seasoning and saute until fully cooked and no longer opaque, 3-4 minutes.
 Add in garlic and cook for an additional minute.